 Stockholdings.
-On the record date, Beazer's directors, executive officers and their affiliates beneficially owned 751,719 shares of Beazer common stock.
-Of those shares, Beazer's directors, executive officers and their affiliates were entitled to vote 259,969 shares of Beazer common stock, which represented approximately 3.0% of the total amount of Beazer common stock outstanding and entitled to vote on that date.
+On the record date, Beazer's directors, executive officers and their affiliates beneficially owned approximately million shares of Beazer common stock.
+Of those shares, Beazer's directors, executive officers and their affiliates were entitled to vote approximately of Beazer common stock, which represented approximately % of the total amount of Beazer common stock outstanding and entitled to vote on that date.